gvwilson/sdxjs/src/introduction/index.md

 will explore those used in the applications that programmers build.

-[% x glossary %] defines the terms we introduce in these lessons, which in turn define the scope of our lessons:
+[% x glossary %] defines the terms we introduce in these lessons, which in turn define their scope:

 -   How to process a program like any other piece of text.